One Small Step with Fingerprints, One Giant Leap for De Novo Molecule Generation from Mass Spectra: Methodology

 \subsection{Fingerprint Decoder}

-\textsc{MolForge} \citep{ucakReconstructionLosslessMolecular2023} is an autoregressive transformer model that also predicts molecular structure from fingerprints.
+\textsc{MolForge} \citep{ucakReconstructionLosslessMolecular2023} is an autoregressive transformer model that predicts molecular structure from fingerprints.
 Specifically, it takes in the on-bits of a fingerprint (bits that have a value of `1') to predict a SMILES string that represents the molecular structure.
 This is done using an encoder-decoder model that generates a mapping of indices for the encoder and a mapping of tokens (representing atoms, parenthesis, and other symbols in SMILES strings) for the decoder.

 \textsc{MolForge} takes the indices of on-bits of the molecular fingerprint as input.
 However, \textsc{MIST} generates fingerprints as probabilities, real values between 0 to 1.
-As such, we set a threshold of $t=0.5$ and use all indices of bits $\geq t$ as input to \textsc{MolForge}.
-This threshold value is a hyperparameter that can be tuned for further optimisation.
+As such, we set a threshold $t$ and use all indices of bits $\geq t$ as input to \textsc{MolForge}.
+We investigate two different threshold values: a fixed value $t=0.5$, and in Section \ref{sec:prior-adjusted} a prior-adjusted threshold which assumes that the distribution of on-bits in the training set is similar to that of the test set.
+Specifically, we choose $t$ such that the proportion of logits thresholded to 1 is equal to the overall proportion of on-bits in the ground truth fingerprints of the training set, and we then apply this threshold to the test set logits.
+As shown in Figure \ref{fig:fpfn}, this prior-adjusted threshold can be calculated without any data leakage from the test set, and still results in a good balance of false positive and negative bits when compared to the ground truth fingerprints.

 MassSpecGym only contains a limited number of molecules in the dataset ($\sim$17k), as there are multiple mass spectra for the same molecule.
 Thus, there is a need for further training such that \textsc{MolForge} has more data to learn the decoding process.
-We train \textsc{MolForge} with the same dataset used in \textsc{DiffMS} and its baselines, which contains $\sim$2M compounds and does not include any molecules in the test set, over 6 epochs with a learning rate of $0.0005$. \textsc{MolForge} was trained to take in 4096-bit fingerprints as the pretrained \textsc{MIST} models generate 4096-bit fingerprints.
+We train \textsc{MolForge} with the same dataset used in \textsc{DiffMS} and its baselines, which contains $\sim$3M compounds and does not include any molecules in the test set. \textsc{MolForge} was trained to take in 4096-bit fingerprints as the pretrained \textsc{MIST} models generate fingerprints with a length of 4096 bits.

 To generate the top-$k$ molecular predictions, \textsc{MolForge} employs a beam search decoding strategy.
 At each decoding step, the model expands the most probable partial SMILES sequences by selecting the top-ranked token continuations according to the cumulative log-probability of each sequence.
 The search proceeds iteratively until complete SMILES strings are formed, after which the top-$k$ highest probability sequences are retained as final outputs.